slf-dot-ch/snowmicropyn/README.rst

 Prerequisites
 -------------

 A recent Python Installation.
-An Anaconda Installation if finetoo, of course.
+An Anaconda Installation if fine too, of course.

 Installation